 Financial Aid The CSU awards approximately $2 billion in financial aid, grants, loans and work study to more than half its students.

-How to Get to College This site ensures that middle school and high school students know how to prepare for and apply to college and provides their families with tools to help them.
+How to Get to Cal State This site ensures that middle school and high school students know how to prepare for and apply to college and provides their families with tools to help them.